justinblaber/disparity/README.md

 Do initial resize to make processing faster; also note that I'm doing the rest in numba/numpy since a lot of nested for loops are involved.

-NOTE: numba does not yet support classes with inheritance, so I've used functions as first class citizens for now
+NOTE: numba does not yet support classes with inheritance yet

 ```python